Zetal911/copy-card/README.md

 # FoundryVTT Module

 Adds support for copying cards within a Deck using a simple button.
+Also adds a pair of buttons for changing the face of an entire deck at once.

 ## Changelog
 v1.0.0 Initial release.